Rohit Raut: Career

 Earlier in his life, Raut started participating in district, state, and national level music competitions.
-He was selected at Sa Re Ga Ma Pa L'il Champs Marathi on Zee Marathi and started to gain popularity from the show.
+He was selected at Sa Re Ga Ma Pa Marathi Li'l Champs on Zee Marathi and started to gain popularity from the show.
 He was one of the finalists of the show and was known as "Future Music Director".
 He made his debut from the song Yaara Yaara in Duniyadari.
 After that, he appeared in many Marathi films including Triple Seat, Muramba, and Ti Saddhya Kay Karte.

 The 2019 film Mogra Phulaalaa, marked Raut's debut as a music director.
 He has won couple of awards at the Mirchi Music Awards Marathi and was nominated for the best playback singer at the Filmfare Marathi Awards 2020 for the song Manmohini.

-He sang most of the title tracks and songs of TV shows like Ka Re Durava, Sang Tu Aahes Ka, Majha Hoshil Na, Yeu Kashi Tashi Mi Nandayla, Pasant Aahe Mulgi, Dil Dosti Duniyadari, etc. Raut participated and became popular from his appearance on the eleventh season of Indian Idol, where he was the runner-up of the show.
+He sang most of the title tracks and songs of TV shows like Ka Re Durava, Sang Tu Aahes Ka?, Majha Hoshil Na, Yeu Kashi Tashi Me Nandayla, Pasant Aahe Mulgi, Dil Dosti Duniyadari, etc. Raut participated and became popular from his appearance on the eleventh season of Indian Idol, where he was the runner-up of the show.